-Long-Term Financial Liabilities - The Comprehensive Amendment Agreement No. 1 (the "CAA") is comprised of a recorded balance sheet and an off-balance sheet or "contingent" obligation associated with the Company's acquisition of its "Rangeview Water Supply" (defined in Note 4 - Water and Land Assets in Part II, Item 8 of the 2018 Annual Report).
-The amount payable is a fixed amount but is repayable only upon the sale of "Export Water" (defined in Note 4 - Water and Land Assets in Part II, Item 8 of the 2018 Annual Report).
+Long-Term Financial Liabilities - Comprehensive Amendment Agreement No. 1 (the "CAA") is comprised of a recorded balance sheet and an off-balance sheet or "contingent" obligation associated with the Company's acquisition of its "Rangeview Water Supply" (as defined in Note 4 - Water and Land Assets in Part II, Item 8 of the 2018 Annual Report).
+The amount payable is a fixed amount but is repayable only upon the sale of "Export Water" (as defined in Note 4 - Water and Land Assets in Part II, Item 8 of the 2018 Annual Report).
 Because of the uncertainty of the sale of Export Water, the Company has determined that the contingent portion of the CAA does not have a determinable fair value.
 The CAA is described further in Note 4 - Long-Term Obligations and Operating Lease - Participating Interests in Export Water Supply

-Notes Receivable - Related Parties - The market value of the notes receivable - related parties: Rangeview Metropolitan District (the "Rangeview District"), Sky Ranch Metropolitan District No. 5, and the Sky Ranch Community Authority Board (the "CAB") approximate the market rate for the rates on the notes.
+Notes Receivable - Related Parties - The carrying amounts of the notes receivable - related parties: Rangeview Metropolitan District (the "Rangeview District"), Sky Ranch Metropolitan District No. 5, and the Sky Ranch Community Authority Board (the "CAB") approximate their fair value because the interest rates on the notes approximate market rates.